zweedao/IDD-Fa19-Lab5/README.md

 ## 3) At least one photo of your box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality).

+The lighting in MakerLab's Portable Photo Studio doesn't work, so the picture is a bit dark...

 ![Jack photo](/jack.JPG)

 ## 4) A video of your box in action.